fastlater/opendata-us-nij-rtcfc/README.md

 *The current version is up to August 2016*.

 ### Data Dictionnary
 The CFS record definition is based on the structure and content as described on the NIJ Challange web site.
+Note that we have preserved the original field names and casing to ensure compatibility with existing code.

 <a name="odps"></a>
 ## Open Data Packaging Approach